wjdhamilton/easy-json-matcher/README.md

   'object': {}
 }"
 ```

 The `#has_object` message only defines a key/value pair where the value is an arbitrary json object.
 For defining schemas that include the details of nested objects see the section below on `#has_schema` or the section on `#contains_node`.

+As a matter of fact, all of these methods are just macros for `NodeGenerator`'s `#has_attribute` method.
+This method has the following signature: `#has_attribute(key:, opts:)`.
+So, for instance, `has_string key: :s` expands to `has_attribute key: :s, opts: [:string]`.
+The reason this is significant is that the library processes the values in your candidate objects in steps, each one defined by a value in the option array where that value is either a predefined operation or is a proc/lambda with the following signature: `->(value) { ... }` and returns an error message if an error is found.
+So you can specify any number of steps you want for processing the value.
+See the section on Custom Validations below.

 ####Dates
 Although dates are not part of the JSON specification, they are commonly used in JSON payloads and so a validator is available using the `#has_date` method.
 It is used as follows: